Trump Seems Likely To Use Law And Order As A Wedge Issue After George Floyd's Killing

 1. Trump's response to unrest: How Trump responds this week to the violent demonstrations and race relations in America could be consequential.
 Will it be Teleprompter Trump or Twitter Trump, or both at the same time once again?

-Florida Rep. Val Demings, who's on the short list to be Joe Biden's presidential running mate, said on NBC's Meet the Press Sunday: "If there ever was a time we need leadership in the White House, it is now, to help heal our nation, but I don't know why I would expect this president to do something that he has never done before."
+Florida Rep. Val Demings, who's on the shortlist to be Joe Biden's presidential running mate, said on NBC's Meet the Press on Sunday: "If there ever was a time we need leadership in the White House, it is now, to help heal our nation, but I don't know why I would expect this president to do something that he has never done before."

-2. The great American coronavirus experiment: It's the first day of June, and with it many states are making continued steps into phased reopenings.
+2. The great American coronavirus experiment: It's the first day of June, and with it, many states are making continued steps into phased reopenings.

-April and May saw more than 100,000 Americans die from the coronavirus.
+April and May saw more than 100,000 people die in the U.S. from the coronavirus.
 Some health experts have warned that a resurgence in cases could take place if Americans don't adhere to strict social distancing, or take other precautions like wear masks.

-The White House has also said that cases could go down in the warmer, summer months.
+The White House has also said that cases could go down in the warmer summer months.
 Does that happen?
 And if so, do Americans get too comfortable and lapse into a false sense of security — only to see a spike in the fall?
 None of it's clear, but the U.S. is heading into a period of pandemic experimentation with no vaccine or cure for the coronavirus as yet.

 3. Could Steve King lose?
 Steny Hoyer faces challenge: It's hard to believe, but there are elections on Tuesday.

-Note: A previous version of this story misspelled Freddie Gray's first name as Freddy.